kschutter/recipes/r/Poultry/Baked_Honey_Mustard_Chicken.md

 <!---->
 * Juice from 1/2 lemon
 ##  *Directions*
-1. Preheat the oven to 200 degrees C.
+1. Preheat the oven to 400 degrees.

 2. Grease an oven-proof dish with the oil or butter and place the chicken in there.